What Makes a Good Copy Writer? Five Traits to Look For

 Laughter.
 Howls.
 Jokes — from the 40-man crew.

 The cranky, old guy caught me in the act of trying to understand what it was we were building.
 But my job as an apprentice was specifically not to think.
-I was to keep the crew stocked with supplies, nothing more, so they could keep working — like machines.
+I was to keep the crew stocked with supplies, nothing more.
+They were supposed to keep working — like machines.

 “Quit tryin’ to analyze everything… that’s how ya get hurt!”

 The guy was right.
 Curiosity and analytical thinking wasn’t in the job description.
-A trained chimp could do what I was doing — without any back talk.
+A trained chimp could do what I was doing — better, even — without any back talk.

 However, what works well in construction — tunnel vision, rote tasks — is disastrous in copywriting.
 A copy writer has to be curious.
-If he’s not, he won’t discover anything unique about the product or the audience he’s writing for.
+If he’s not, he won’t discover anything unique about the audience or the product he’s marketing.

 Without a unique benefit… new twist… or juicy hook, the copy will be entirely predictable.
-And predictable copy might as well not exist; it won’t persuade anyone who wouldn’t otherwise buy the product.
+And predictable copy might as well not exist.
+It certainly won’t persuade anyone who wouldn’t otherwise buy the product.
+So why pay the copywriter?

-The call-to-action is what you want the prospect to do after consuming your content.
+The CTA is the most pressing thing you want the prospect to do.
 It could be to read another article, schedule a demonstration, or buy a product.
 Whatever it is, the copy writer’s job is to make them do it.

-In most cases, getting a prospect to do what you want them to do is exceptionallyhard.
-In fact, even getting the prospect to finish reading, listening, or watching your content is difficult.
-That’s why the best copy writers will take the shortest path to the call-to-action.
+In most cases, getting a prospect to do what you want them to do is exceptionally hard.
+In fact, even getting the prospect to finish your content is an uphill climb.
+Distractions abound.
+That’s why the best copy writers take the shortest path to the call-to-action.

 Now, shortest path doesn’t necessarily mean short.
-Laying out facts mechanically to conserve words, or skipping important details before making an offer will neuter your conversion rates.
+It’s relative.
+For example, laying out facts mechanically to conserve words, or skipping important details before making an offer will neuter your conversion rates.

 Strategic simply means starting with the end goal in mind.
 Working backwards, of course, dictates how the copy takes shape.

-It also reveals new questions that must be answered in the copy before the reader will be tempted to take action (e.g., addressing the reader’s beliefs, biases, skepticism).
+It also reveals new questions that must be answered in the copy before the reader will act.
+Active readers have active brains full of beliefs, biases, and skepticism.
+This should be acknowledged in the content brief.

 Copy writers who don’t think strategically leave information gaps in their work.
-And when prospects don’t have the information they want or need to make a decision, they drop out of the sales cycle.
+And when prospects don’t have the information they want or need to make a decision, even when that info is a product testimonial, they look elsewhere.
+Once gone, it’s hard to get them back.

 3) Reliable: As Woody Allen said, 80% of success is showing up.
 No matter how talented a copy writer might be, if he doesn’t show up, he ain’t no good!

-Obviously, if you’re hiring a copy writer in-house, then yeah, he should literally “show up.”
+Obviously, if you’re hiring a copy writer in-house, then yeah, he should come to work.
 That’s the minimum threshold for reliability.

 But more than that, to be reliable is to produce the contracted deliverables on time.
 A copy writer — barring drastic circumstances — has to meet deadlines.
 At all times.